-Bristol City Council Legal Services will provide legal advice to the BSAB unless to do so would constitute a conflict of interest.
-In this case, either a member agency will provide legal advice or independent legal advice will be commissioned.
+Bristol City Council Legal Services will provide legal advice and Bristol City Council Communications Team will provide communications advice to the BSAB unless to do so would constitute a conflict of interest.
+In this case, either another member agency will provide legal or communications advice or independent legal or communications advice will be commissioned.
+Legal and communications support will be provided in line with the Bristol City Council resourcing agreements which have been provided to the independent chair and core members.
+In situations where specialist legal or communications services are required, funding will be agreed by the core partners on the recommendation of the independent chair, BSAB Business Manager or legal or communications advisors.

-8. Financial Provisions
+8. Financial Provisions and Liabilities